lost-egg/lost-egg.github.io/charms/archery.md

 **Prerequisites** Archery 5, Essence 2, [Trance of Unhesitating Speed](#trance-of-unhesitating-speed)
 **Cost** 3m; **Supplements** Join Battle roll; **Duration** Instant

-The supplemented Join Battle roll gets +(\text{Essence})s.
+The supplemented Join Battle roll gets +(Essence)s.
 In this combat, if you attack a target before they've acted, your first attack against them is unblockable.

 You can't use this Charm to supplement a Join Battle roll that benefits from a Melee, Thrown, or Brawl Charm.